The author is a guitarist and bassist with over 35 years of experience as a musician.

-Remember, in many cases you'll be working backwards, using these shapes to track back from a note you don't know to one you do.
+Remember, in many cases you'll be working backward, using these shapes to trackback from a note you don't know to the one you do.

 Let’s see a couple of practical examples of these shortcuts in action.
 Let’s say I want to find the note at the third string, third fret.
 Well, I didn’t memorize the third string, so I am going to use the first octave shape above to take me back to the fifth string, which I do know.

 Using that shape, I can see that I’m looking at an A#.

 What if I want to know the note on the 2nd string, 5th fret?
 Well, the first octave shape won't help me, so I’m going to use the second octave shape to take me back to the fifth string, seventh fret, where I know the note is an E.

 If you've read my lesson on how to tune your guitar by ear you also know that you can tune the high E string to the 5th fret of the 2nd string, which makes it an E.